 Speak well of her, and encourage the ministers to show her proper appreciation.

-Do you have time for a funny story or two about church receptionists?
+Got time for a funny story or two about church receptionists?

 Larry Fields is the former chaplain of the University of Tennessee Volunteers football team and the retired pastor of nearby Central Baptist Church, Knoxville.
 One day, his receptionist took a call from a young woman wanting to know if Larry would perform her wedding.
-She wanted to be married on the football field at Neyland Stadium, during halftime of a UT game, and she wanted Peyton Manning to give her away.
+She wanted to be married on the football field at Neyland Stadium, during halftime of a UT game, and she wanted star quarterback Peyton Manning to give her away.